mistersouza/ayrton-senna/README.md

 ### Performance

 + Take a peek at what Lighthouse has to say.
+Of course, I'm addressing those gaps as part of my ongoing efforts.
 ![Lighthouse perfomance report](assets/images/readme/memorial-performance.webp)

 ### Bug Fixes